mitchelldaneker/About-Me/README.md

 ---

-## Current projects
+## Recent and ongoing work
-- **DeepONet integration in FireFOAM’s radiation solver**:: extended to 3D problems; achieved ~44× speedups for CFD inference and demonstrated real‑time deployment within an industrial solver.
+- **DeepONet integration in FireFOAM’s radiation solver:** extended to 3D problems, achieved ~44× speedups for CFD inference, and demonstrated real-time deployment within an industrial solver.
-- **SBINN continuation:** pushing to large‑scale cell models and low‑data regimes; benchmarking against swarm optimization and differentiable physics approaches.
+- **SBINN and inverse modeling workflows:** extending to larger-scale cell models and low-data regimes, with benchmarking against swarm optimization and differentiable-physics approaches.
-- **DeepONet surrogate models for spatiotemporal bio‑systems:** simplifying PDE systems to temporal‑only surrogates with downstream UQ hooks.
+- **DeepONet surrogate models for spatiotemporal bio-systems:** reducing PDE systems to efficient temporal-only surrogates with uncertainty quantification hooks.
-- **Genetically Encoded Voltage Indicators (GEVIs):** ML‑driven framework designed for experimentalists.
+- **Genetically Encoded Voltage Indicators (GEVIs):** ML-driven modeling framework oriented toward practical use by experimentalists.

 ---